Pierre Auger Observatory Open Data

 The atmospheric state-variables, such as temperature, pressure and humidity, are needed to reconstruct the amount of fluorescence light emitted by the air showers and hence to discover their longitudinal development.
 The measurements with the surface detector are also affected by the changes of atmospheric conditions.
 Varying air densities close to the ground modify the lateral spread of the electromagnetic component of the extensive air-showers.
 Varying air pressure affects the trigger probability and the rate of events detected above a fixed energy.
 The atmospheric conditions at the ground are monitored every five to ten minutes by a series of weather stations placed at the sites of each of the four fluorescence detectors, and at the center of the surface detector array.

 Aerosols and clouds are also monitored, as they impact the atmospheric transmission of the optical signal from the air shower to the fluorescence detectors.
 The optical transmission must be taken into account, so as to reconstruct the light generated along the shower axis accurately, starting from the light recorded at the telescopes.
 At central positions within the surface detector array, two laser facilities are installed (CLF and XLF on the map).
 These instruments are used to fire beams of UV light into the atmosphere every 15 minutes, to measure the aerosol attenuation of the fluorescence light in the line-of-sight of each telescope.
 Four infra-red cloud cameras mounted on "pan-and-tilt" platforms are used to scan the night sky for clouds and provide the cloud coverage.
 In addition to cloud cameras, also satellite data (GOES) are used to infer the cloud coverage above the array.
-The cloud obscuration deduced from these measurements is used in the analysis of the FD data.
+The cloud obscuration deduced from these measurements is used in the analysis of data from the air-fluorescence telescopes.
 Finally, elastic lidars are operating at the fluorescence detector sites to measure the altitude of the cloud layers and the uniformity of the aerosol distribution horizontally across the Observatory, and one Raman-lidar receiver is located at the CLF to provide the vertical aerosol attenuation and other measurements of the atmospheric properties.

 Space-weather monitoring at the Pierre Auger Observatory

-Although the Pierre Auger Observatory was conceived to study cosmic rays at the highest energies, it can also be used to monitor the so-called "space weather", the phenomena that take place in the space surrounding the Earth, influenced by the variability of the Sun over periods ranging from hours to year.
+Although the Pierre Auger Observatory was conceived to study cosmic rays at the highest energies, it can also be used to monitor the phenomena that take place in the space surrounding the Earth, influenced by the variability of the Sun over periods ranging from hours to year.
+The so-called "space weather"

 Atmospheric electricity studies at the Pierre Auger Observatory